sander-ed/nhh-course-help/GUIDES/Master-Course-Reviews/README.md

 # Choosing courses for BAN master

-Choosing courses for the Business Analytics major at NHH can be a difficult task,
+Choosing courses for the Business Analytics major at NHH can be a difficult task, which I personally experienced in August of

 **Category Scores**